Best Men’s Hiking Shirts of 2019

 Due to it’s odour-resistant properties, merino doesn’t need to be washed as often as synthetic either, so try to only wash your merino garments when they actually need it.
 It will prolong their lifetime.

 You can even throw good quality merino in the dryer, if you really need to.
 Just be sure to keep the temperature on low!
-A hot dryer cycle will leave you with a pair of underwear five sizes too small.
+A hot dryer cycle will leave you with a shirt five sizes too small.
 Although, it is always better to air-dry your garments if possible.
 Both synthetic and merino dry pretty fast, so if you have a day to spare — or even just a few hours in the sun —then aim to just dry them naturally.
-Although, avoid direct sunlight if it is very hot, and don’t hang garments if they are very wet (they might stretch! — although undies should usually be ok).
+Although, avoid direct sunlight if it is very hot, and don’t hang garments if they are very wet (they might stretch!).

 Having said all that, here is our disclaimer: “always follow the manufacturer’s care instructions shown on the label” (sort of…).